Champion for Children Advocacy Center

 The mission of the Children’s Advocacy Center is to minimize trauma of child abuse victims and provide prevention support to families needing assistance in keeping them intact.
 The center fulfills our mission by collaboratively coordinating all disciplines in the abuse field and bringing them together at the center to interview, evaluate, and collectively make decisions.
-The center’s response reduces trauma to the victim, aids in more immediate follow-ups on child abuse reports, makes offenders more accountable for their actions, reduces costly and repetitious interviews, aids in more complete medical and mental health referrals, and eliminates the duplication of efforts among agencies working in this arena.
-Children are better protected and their healing is more complete.
+The center’s response reduces trauma to the victim, aids in more immediate follow-up on child abuse reports, aims to make offenders accountable for their actions, reduces costly and repetitious interviews, aids in more complete medical and mental health referrals, and eliminates the duplication of efforts among agencies working in this arena.
+Children are better protected and their healing is more complete because of the CAC and the Multidisciplinary Team (MDT).
 In addition, because of enhanced accountability, government agencies are quicker to remove themselves from families where intervention is not justified.

-- Child abuse reports are investigated more promptly and more thoroughly.
+- Child abuse reports are investigated more promptly and more thoroughly through the MDT.

 - More offenders are held accountable because prosecutions are more successful.

 - The number of costly and repetitious child victim interviews is greatly reduced.

 - Medical and mental health referrals are completed more efficiently and treatments are trauma-focused.

 - Child victims and their non-offending caregivers participate in healing together.

 - Prevention & Education of the community, stakeholders, and professionals is increased and evidence-based